marcpage/libernet/notes.md

 	"street": street,
 	"street number": house number,
 	"apartment": apartment number,
-	"website": address of a website,
-	"twitter": twitter handle,
-	"facebook": facebook url,
-	"youtube": youtube url,
-	"domain": a domain name that http serves a file named libernet.trust at the root, "valid": true or false if false then this key cannot be used, "next": personal information identifier for a backup identity }
+	"valid": true or false if false then this key cannot be used, "next": personal information identifier for a backup identity }